Nihar109/ElasticSearch/README.md

-# ElasticSearch
+## ElasticSearch
-This project is about elastic search engine
+This project is about creating a elastic search query for netflix datasets